 As adolescents we need to learn skills and strategies for problem-solving, coping and communicating.
 These will help us to work through issues, overcome challenges, maintain relationships and gain control of our feelings.
-Most of all we will be responsible and independent, and thus better placed to make good decisions on our own.
+Most of all we will be more independent and better placed to make good decisions on our own.